benji014628/blog/cke4vfsuk00i0shs112c6h4gf.md

 ## How to Get Your Project off the Ground

-# How to Get Your Project off the Ground

 _You can always dry yourself off after getting your feet wet._

 Whether you are a novice or a proficient in programming who maybe has several project ideas and believe they have a real-world use case and many people will see your website or download your app, then this is the place for you.